Radial Head Fractures

 All patients presenting with suspected radial head fractures require routine blood tests, including a clotting screen and a Group and Save.

-Plain AP and lateral radiographs of the elbow are recommended as initial imaging.
-This should including the joints above and below if their involvement is suspected.
+Plain antero-posterior and lateral radiographs of the elbow are required as initial imaging (Fig 2).
+This should including the joints above and below, if their involvement is suspected.

 Radial head fractures can be easily missed on plain radiographs and occasionally only an elbow effusion may be seen.
-Elbow effusions on a lateral projection is termed a “Sail sign”, shown as an elevation of the anterior fat pad, in keeping with an occult fracture.
+Elbow effusions on a lateral projection are termed “Sail sign”, whereby there is an elevation of the anterior fat pad, suggestive of an underlying fracture

-CT imaging can be useful in evaluating more complex injuries and degree of comminution.
+CT imaging can be useful in evaluating more complex injuries and degree of comminution (Fig. 3).
 MRI imaging can be used to assess suspected associated ligament injuries.

 Classification of Radial Head Fractures